mroth/howami/README.md

 ## Usage

-TODO: Write usage instructions here
+Do `howami --auth` to complete login via the Fitbit API.
+At any point after that, you can do `howami` to

 ## What devices?

-Since people keep asking, I personally use a Fitbit Aria scale to weigh myself, and a Fitbit Flex for activity/sleep tracking.  <small>(And I've lost 22lbs. at time of writing this!)</small>
+Since people keep asking, I personally use a Fitbit Aria scale to weigh myself, and a Fitbit Flex for activity/sleep tracking.

+<sub>(And I've lost 22lbs. at time of writing this!)</sub>